53 Different Types of Beetles in Michigan

 This is the second on our list of different types of beetles in Michigan.
 If you live in Michigan, there is a chance that you may see the Red Flat Bark Beetle.

-While they are not commonly found, they can be found living on dead trees or logs.
+While they are not commonly found, they live on dead trees or logs.
 They are also known to feed on other beetles and larvae.

 The adult beetle has a copper-red body with black wing covers and antennae.
 The larvae are reddish brown and grow to be about one inch long before pupating into adults.